KaiserBi/-Huskey-Card/README.md

 ![The front of the "Huskey" card, UW logo with cherry blossoms designed by myself](./DSC09742.jpg)

-This is the front of the card, the UW logo with cherry blossoms was designed by me.
+### This is the front of the card, the UW logo with cherry blossoms was designed by me.

 ![](./DSC09757.jpg)

-This is the back of the card with our famous UW alumni Bruce Lee's Famous quote inscripted.
+### This is the back of the card with our famous UW alumni Bruce Lee's Famous quote inscripted.

+## Important Notice

+1.Although this repository seemed very new, this was actually a project I have made in the summer

+## Contact information

+for UW students, please contact me through my UW email: xbi3@uw.edu for any thoughts, ideas, discussions on this project for non-UW students, please contact kevinxianzhi@gmail.com